 Adequate daily exercise helps keep your dog’s behavior in check.
 You can avoid potential problems such as excessive barking, chewing, and howling by keeping your dog occupied throughout the day.

-Given its activity requirements, the Husky Shepherd may not be an ideal pet for couch potatoes or owners who just want a dog to chill with.
+Given its activity requirements, this crossbreed may not be an ideal pet for couch potatoes or owners who just want a dog to chill with.

 He is always eager to learn and please his owner, so training should be a rewarding experience.

 Socialization needs to be started while this crossbreed is still young.
-Properly training your Gerberian Shepsky should involve firmness, consistency, and positive reinforcement to get the best results.
+Properly training your Siberian Shepherd should involve firmness, consistency, and positive reinforcement to get the best results.

-Agility training is also a very satisfying skill for the Husky Shepherd to learn, especially since GSD excels in this sport.
+Agility training is also a good way to keep this crossbreed occupied, especially since GSD excels in this sport.

 This activity involves running on an obstacle course while obeying specific commands given by the trainer.
 Agility can be done on most community dog parks that have readily available equipment.

-Below are some of the best tips that can help you in training the Gerberian Shepsky puppy:
+Below are some of the best tips that can help you in training your Husky-GSD mix puppy: